mpanighetti/dnd5e-rhythmancy/README.md

 # Rhythmancy: The Magic of Music
-A new 5e school of magic based on musical performance, and a list of spells utilizing this magic.
+A 5e school of magic based on musical performance, and a list of spells utilizing this magic.

 ## Resources